Things You Learn When You Become a Dad for the First Time

 When you come from a dysfunctional family, the rose-tinted glasses of parenthood are more like Mr Magoo’s enormous bottle bottoms: you see everything a bit too clearly.
 The first issue for me surrounding parenthood was how my mother reminded me and my sister throughout childhood that having kids was a bloody waste of time.
 “Having children is a DEAD LOSS,” she’d parrot repeatedly, often around our birthdays.
 It’s these things you remember as you embark on the journey yourself.

 The second and most important issue was how severely immature my generation is.
 I am.
 We’re all adult babies without any real nous in the way of, you know, actually being adults.
+We’re Generation Arrested Development, who have strenuously avoided taking charge of, or responsibility for, our lives.
 We’re freelance renters who can’t commit to either driving lessons or gym membership.
 We teeter constantly on the edge of our overdrafts.
 We don’t know how to feed ourselves properly.
 Some of us go out far too much, clinging to the idea that we’re in our second year of university for much, much longer than we should.

 The lack of security month to month was enough to make me balk at the idea of bringing a child into the world.
 But it happened.
 We decided to have a baby.
 And then, two months before his birth, I got made redundant.
 Bastards.
 Which made me feel even more Peter Pan-ish and unready.